MofesHub/it-support-homelab-portfolio/docs/lab-architecture.md

 # Lab Architecture

 ## Host Environment
-- Host machine: Windows PC, 16 GB RAM, running `VMware Workstation`
+- Host machine: Windows PC, 16 GB RAM, running `VMware Workstation Pro` (free personal use license)
 - VMs run in "scenes" — only the machines needed for the current ticket are powered on at once

 ## Virtual Machines